bemson/subetha/README.md

 The second bridge-alias is "public", a publicly hosted, open-source web page that accepts any client and any channel.
 Eventually this bridge will captures non-critical usage information, so everyone can get a sense of SubEtha's usage.

-See the [bemson/subetha-bridge](https://github.com/bemson/subetha-bridge) repository for more information.
+See the [Subetha-Bridge module](https://github.com/bemson/subetha-bridge) for more information.

 #### Authenticating clients